In the never ending learning experience of futures trading I've been lucky enough to have found some fantastic professional traders to learn from.

 The 'holy grail' of trading in my view is achieving a peak performance state of mind while embracing uncertainty and risk, and having the belief, confidence and discipline to execute your plan.
 Of course, unless you understand the game to begin with and have a positive expectancy strategy, the mental state will only get you so far.

 This is my process of personal accountability by writing the daily blog and as a means to prepare for the trading day ahead.
 Hopefully there will be some useful and potentially valuable information or links on the site for other traders.
-The views are my own and shouldn't be taken as financial advice obviously.
+The views are my own and shouldn't be taken as financial advice, obviously.
+Always be learning and stay humble, but confident enough to execute your trading process.